UlrikDaae/Ulrik-Daae/README.md

 - Excel: VBA.

-**Courses I'm taking:** I'm  taking the SQL Basics for Data Science course by UC Davis [(click here to see my solutions)](https://github.com/UlrikDaae/Coursera-Solutions/tree/main/Learn%20SQL%20Basics%20for%20Data%20Science%20Specialization/SQL%20for%20Data%20Science) and the Data Analysis with R Specialization [[click here to see my solutions)](https://github.com/UlrikDaae/Coursera-Solutions/tree/main/Data%20Analysis%20with%20R%20Specialisation)
+**Courses I'm taking:** I'm  taking the SQL Basics for Data Science course by UC Davis  and the Data Analysis with R Specialization.

 ### 🗂 My work